Yurii-Popleta/Animals-App/README.md

 ## What I understand and implement in this app

 * How to create own core machine learning model by using CreateML with our own data.
-* Understend how to create data for training own model.
+* Understand how to create data for training own model.
 * Learn how use photo in CreateML.
 * How to test our machine learning model.
 * How to use our finished model.